About This Breed

 The Miniature Schnauzer is a small terrier known by its admirers for being charming and intelligent, but can also serve as a watch dog due to its protective nature.
 This breed easily adapts to a wide range of lifestyles.

 The Miniature Schnauzer is small and robust with a rectangular head featuring V-shaped eyebrows.
 This breed is known for their thick whiskers and leg furnishings.
-The Miniature Schnauzer resembles the Standard Schnauzer with ears and tail that are set high.
-They range in size between 12 to 14 inches tall.
-A female Miniature Schnauzer may have a more refined head and lighter neck.
+It resembles the Standard Schnauzer with ears and tail that are set high and ranges in size between 12 to 14 inches tall.
+A female may have a more refined head and lighter neck.

 The Miniature Schnauzer can be seen in a variety of colors and color combinations, including salt and pepper, black, silver, and white.